-The Food Bank held its 2019 Annual Meeting on Wednesday, October 23.
-Awards were given to a community partner as well as a member agency and we recognized incoming and outgoing members of the Board of Directors.
+The Food Bank held its 2021 Annual Meeting virtually on Wednesday, October 27th.
+Three new members of the Board of Directors were elected, and we gave out awards to a community partner as well as a member agency representative.

-Six new Board members were elected to the Food Bank’s Board:
+Three new members were elected to the Food Bank’s Board of Directors:

-The Food Bank’s Leadership Award is named after Guy Abelson and presented every October at our Annual Meeting to an individual or organization that contributes to the Food Bank and/or its network of member agencies through a significant commitment of funds, volunteer time, or pro bono assistance.
+The Food Bank’s Leadership Award is named after the late Guy Abelson, longtime Food Bank supporter and former board member.
+This award is presented every October at our Annual Meeting to an individual or organization that contributes to the Food Bank and/or its network of member agencies through a significant commitment of funds, volunteer time, or pro bono assistance.
 Through the recipients that are chosen each year, the award celebrates the generosity of spirit that Guy embodied.

 SISTER CAROL MCGOVERN AWARD PRESENTED TO KRISTEN MILETTE